For more information contact

 Department Requirements for Master's Program Applicants ONLY

-In addition to Graduate School requirements, the Department of Economics REQUIRES that a supplemental questionnaire be completed:
+In addition to Graduate School requirements, the Department of Economics REQUIRES that a supplemental questionnaire be completed.
+The questionnaire is located in the Departmental Requirements section of the application.

 Writing Sample Requirement

-- Writing sample recommended (not required) for MA and PhD, upload to Additional information section of the online application.
+- Writing sample recommended (not required) for MA and PhD, upload to the Departmental Requirements section of the online application.